 I’ve done a great deal of audio transcription.
 Several years of my life, literally, I’ve spent winding and rewinding tapes (in the 1990s) and forwarding and reversing audio files (since the 2000s), making sure that I caught every last “um” and “ah.”
 Most of this work I’ve done for various law-enforcement agencies (i.e., related to Title III).
 My involvement in Title III operations has included both live intercept and after-the-fact transcription.
 I’ve been a part of, and led, teams of linguists.

 I’ve done a lot of patents and patent-related documents.
 A lot.
 So far, my customers have been satisfied, apparently.
 Even I have been impressed, from time to time, with the texts I’ve produced.
 “Who wrote this?”
 I ask myself rhetorically, feeling quite pleased.
 Those are the times that I find some reward in the incredible tedium and persnickety process of patent translation.
 But I am no patent expert.
 Here, as in most fields of translation, research is everything.

-Over two decades of full-time translating have included boxes and boxes and boxes (back in the day) of legal documents.
+Decades of full-time translating have included boxes and boxes and boxes (back in the day) of legal documents.
 Now the texts come as PDFs, but, if I were to print them out, they would still fill many boxes.
 I’ve translated everything from personal identification papers to contracts to decisions by the Supreme Court of the Republic of Korea.
 Major legal battles between Korean and foreign firms have sent a high volume of work my way.
 That said, as with patents, I am no expert in this area.